bertsky/workflow-configuration/README.md

    (Yes, you can have to look inside and browse its rules!)
 3. Execute:

-        cd WORKSPACE && make [OPTIONS] -f WORKFLOW-CONFIG.mk # or
-        make -C WORKSPACE [OPTIONS] -f WORKFLOW-CONFIG.mk

-    ... for processing single workspace directory, or ...

         ocrd-make [OPTIONS] -f WORKFLOW-CONFIG.mk all

     (The special target `all` (which is also the default goal) will search for all workspaces in the current directory recursively.)
 You can also run on a subset of workspaces by passing these as goals on the command line...

         ocrd-make -f WORKFLOW-CONFIG.mk PATH/TO/WORKSPACE1 PATH/TO/WORKSPACE2 ...